-The modern workplace is a shifting environment.
-If businesses don’t adapt to the changes, they could potentially be left behind by the times, or worse--subject to countless distractions that are a result of this shifting environment.
-Some of these issues are created by the employer through the use of open-office environments designed to reduce the costs of housing employees in the workplace.
-While this achieves the desired goal, the end result is often less productivity due to the constant distractions that plague the open office.
-Employees could find themselves more stressed out and less motivated--not the ideal situation for anyone working for your business.
+The modern workplace is a shifting environment, from increased remote work to collaboration changes with the pandemic.
+If businesses don’t adapt to the changes, they could potentially be left behind by the times, or worse, subject to countless distractions that are a result of this shifting environment.
+Some of these issues are created by the employer using open-office environments designed to reduce the costs of housing employees in the workplace.
+While this achieves the desired goal, the result is often less productivity due to the constant distractions that plague the open office.
+Employees could find themselves more stressed out and less motivated – not the ideal situation for anyone working for your business.

-Even workers that enjoy working side-by-side with others are finding that there are still ample opportunities to be distracted.
+Even workers that enjoy working frequently with others are finding that there are still ample opportunities to be distracted.
 Employees have near-constant access to social accounts thanks to your business’ Wi-Fi connection, meaning that you’ll need a content filter and mobile device policy in place to limit how much your employees can access these time-wasting accounts.
 It’s likely that employees will, more likely than not, see this as a detriment to their personal agenda and not as a benefit to your business or their productivity.
-While social media can be helpful for marketing and other purposes, it can also lead to users compulsively checking their devices, cutting into productivity.

-Even the smallest distraction can influence productivity for an extended period of time.
+Even the smallest distraction can influence productivity for an extended period.
 Some users can take up to a half-hour or so to refocus on a task.
-Of course, even periods of time that are supposed to be in the workday for breaks, like lunchtime, can inadvertently create distractions; without them, however, productivity suffers even more.
+Think about if this happens to your employees more than once a day!
 One example of a situation that an employee could consider a distraction is a staff meeting.
-While they are necessary, they themselves are often full of distractions, and pulling employees away from their work for distraction-filled meetings is sure to both frustrate and stress out your busier employees.
+While they are necessary, they themselves are often full of distractions.
 If employees suffer from productivity breaks, they might overstress themselves into overproducing to compensate for the time lost.
 This leads to a lower quality of work performed as a whole.
 According to Udemy, 34 percent of workers found they like their jobs less when they are distracted, while 22 percent found that this also kept them from professional advancement.

 Strategies for Improvement

-To create a culture of productivity, you have to create what’s called a learning culture.
-Basically, you provide training to your employees on how to manage their distractions so they influence productivity as minimally as possible.
-If employees know how to deal with distractions, they will be more likely to avoid them throughout the workday, and therefore, be more productive.
+To create a culture of productivity, you must create what’s called a learning culture.
+This is done by providing training to your employees on how to manage their distractions, so they influence productivity as minimally as possible.
+If employees know how to deal with distractions, they will be more likely to avoid them throughout the workday, and therefore, will stay productive.
 Some of the most common distractions can be addressed in the following manner:

-If technology is getting in the way of your employees’ productivity, we have a solution for you.
-To find out more, give Symmetric Engineering Group a call at (813) 749-0895.
+If technology is getting in the way of your employees’ being able to stay productive, we have a solution for you.
+We offer lots of technology solutions for Tampa businesses that can help all departments and aspects of business become more efficient.
+To find out more about our top Tampa IT Services, give Symmetric IT Group a call at (813) 749-0895.